alexander-kastil/az-204/demos/09-event-based-solutions/01-event-grid/demo-02/readme.md

 ### Setup & Steps

--   Execute `create-foodorder-app.azcli` in [wsl bash](https://learn.microsoft.com/en-us/windows/wsl/install) to provision the environment and deploy the function app.
-Navigate to the Azure portal and check that the ressources have been created.
+-   Execute `create-food-order-app.azcli` in [wsl bash](https://learn.microsoft.com/en-us/windows/wsl/install) to provision the environment and deploy the function app.
+Navigate to the Azure portal and check that the resources have been created.

     ![azure](_images/azure.png)